bigwiv/Biopython-cn/chr6.rst

     FAADDATSQAKAAFDSLTAQATEMSGYAWALVVLVVGATVGIKLFKKFVSRA

-Note the website should have an option about showing gaps as periods (dots) or dashes, we°Øve shown dashes above.
-Assuming you download and save this as file °∞PF05371\_seed.faa°± then you can load it with almost exactly the same code:
+Note the website should have an option about showing gaps as periods (dots) or dashes, we‚Äôve shown dashes above.
+Assuming you download and save this as file ‚ÄúPF05371\_seed.faa‚Äù then you can load it with almost exactly the same code:

 .. code:: verbatim